 1. Hi Christoph, thank you for agreeing to do the interview.
 Could you tell us a bit about your background and how you entered the startup world after studying ancient history?

 While studying, I started dabbling with HTML; at a time when there were no editors yet.
 So you had to literally write HTML on WordPad, as if it was a regular text, then load the document into the Mosaic browser, and see if you got it right.
 Based on that little knowledge and the experience I got with early internet terminals at my Uni (who remembers the “Pine” mail client?), I started giving classes for my fellow students: “The internet as a research tool”.

-2. Until January 2018 you ran Entrepreneurship Education at GTEC, Germany’s leading campus for digitalization.
+2. Until January 2018 you ran Entrepreneurship Education at GTEC, Germany’s leading campus for digitalisation.
 What was your aim there?

 I’ve created and largely ran the GTEC formats that educate people about how to benefit from digital entrepreneurship.
 For people from all walks of life who want to find out what – and above all: who – this startup thing is all about, there are bi-weekly talks of famous entrepreneurs.
 For individuals who have moved further along and are beginning to work on startup ideas, there is a wide array of meetups that provide feedback, P2P knowledge-sharing, or in-depth info on founder-relevant topics.
 With these formats, GTEC has reached thousands over thousands in the past three years; the ‘G-Force’ idea feedback meetup alone, which I started in April 2015, is approaching 60 sessions and 2700 members.